DoomGame221/Termux-Package-Basic/README.md

 # Termux Packages

-If you are looking for basic packages of termux then this is right tool for you. :)
+If you are looking for basic packages of termux then this is right tool for you :)

 ## Tool Installs This packages